nicogef/rasptank/README.md

 ## Copyright

 Adeept brand and logo are copyright of Shenzhen Adeept Technology Co., Ltd. and cannot be used without written permission.

+## Project Requirements

+For a concise, product‑oriented overview of what the RaspTank should do and how it should behave, see REQUIREMENTS.md.